 The math was the same when it came to public support.

 In addition to roughly 100 letters submitted opposing the project and a room packed with concerned residents, the decision favored the minority of mostly business interests who spoke in favor of the project.
-The Uptown Neighborhood, located immediately in the shadow of the Pelican, even conducted a neighborhood survey in which, surprise, a majority of respondents expressed concern.
+Historic Uptown Neighborhood president Nori Morimoto, who's neighborhood is immediately in the shadow of the Pelican, presented the results of a neighborhood survey in which a majority of respondents expressed concern.

 In contrast, support came from a notably small group: the Chamber of Commerce, the Downtown Partnership, and one local developer—former Council Member Robert Blackmon.

-In the end, a divided council dais seemed to imply they were handcuffed by the limits of its own rules, something members appeared to wrestle with in real time.
+A divided council dais seemed to suggest they were handcuffed by the limits of its own rules, something members appeared to wrestle with in real time.

 Council member Mike Harting even said the quiet part out loud, exclaiming, “I don’t think that I would want to live next door to what this is,” before voting to make other people live next door to it.